 Adobe Target walks you through a three-step workflow where you first create the variant, then target the variant based on visitor segmentation, and lastly customize your goals and settings for the test.
 Based on this emphasis of targeting, it should come as no surprise that Adobe Target’s most exciting feature is automated personalization.

 Target’s self-learning algorithm continually and automatically adjusts itself to make associations between visitor behavior and content in order to give you the best results possible.
 Real-time adaptation of content can help you better meet the needs of diverse visitors.

-Here’s a review from Sean Patterson, a Digital Analytics and Optimization Consultant at Conversion.com:
+Here’s a review from Sean Patterson, former senior conversion consultant at Conversion.com:

 Pricing for Adobe Target is available on request.

-We sourced reviews for Apptimize from G2Crowd.
+We sourced reviews for Apptimize from G2.
 Here’s an anonymous review talking about some things they liked about Apptimize: